jackyzha0/quartz/content/inbox/I am a hodgepodge of people who inspire me.md

 Even if I want to focus on generating good ideas, [[Austin Kleon]] breaks my monotony and reminds me to integrate play and creative freedom into my workflow.

-I also am influenced by the writing styles, simplicity, and connection to nature of [[thoughts/henry david thoreau]] and [[Ben Hewitt]].
+I also am influenced by the writing styles, simplicity, and connection to nature of [[thoughts/henry david thoreau]] and [[thoughts/ben hewitt]].